ProcessMaker/package-skeleton/README.md

 * Select `Skeleton Package` from the administrative sidebar

 ## Uninstall
+* Use `php artisan package-skeleton:uninstall` to uninstall the package
-* Use `composer remove processmaker/bpm-package-skeleton` to remove the package completely
+* Use `composer remove processmaker/pm4-package-skeleton` to remove the package completely